shivannis/xandr-docs-public/xandr-docs/articles/monetize/configure-a-placement-for-in-stream-video.md

 ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Configure a placement for in-Stream video
+# Microsoft Monetize - Configure a placement for in-stream video

 To set up an in-stream video placement, use the [Create a Placement](create-a-placement.md) workflow, select **Allowed Media \> Media Types \> Video**, and provide the required information about video context, player width and height, and skippability, as well as whether the ad will be part of a group of sequential ads (ad pod).
 You can also use the placement to define information about duration, playback method, and mime types.